rafael-a-monteiro-math/Rising_Sun_Envelope_Method/README.md

 # RisingSun Method-XANES_dimension-reduction

-This is a repository with code for the paper <h>XANES and the Rising sun Method ....</h>
+This is a repository with code for the paper <h>XANES and the Rising sun Method ....</h>, based on a very onl lemma of Riesz https://en.wikipedia.org/wiki/Rising_sun_lemma.

+The idea consists of "regularizing" the XANES measurement by creating several Rising-sun functions in domains that are nested and smaller, leading to the convergence of the algorithm.

 In order to install this package you can do the following: